JetBrains/teamcity-documentation/topics/setting-up-and-running-additional-build-agents.md

 For macOS, TeamCity provides the ability to load a build agent automatically when a build user logs in.

-The `LaunchAgent` approach:
+The recommended approach is to use [`launchd`](https://support.apple.com/guide/terminal/script-management-with-launchd-apdc6c1077b-5d5d-4d35-9c19-60f2397b2369/mac) (LaunchAgent):

-To configure an automatic build agent startup via `LaunchAgent`, follow these steps:
+To configure an automatic build agent startup via `launchd`, follow these steps:

 1\.
 Install a build agent on a Mac via `buildAgent.zip`.